dmancloud/argocd-tutorial/README.md

 # ArgoCD Continuous Delivery Tutorial
+Add some links to Gists